Saeideh-Ashouri/Intermediate-Sized-Insertions/README.md

 Input files:
 *.out file from insertion calling using IMSindel

-Before getting started, please prepare the following files and make sure to locate them in the "required_files" folder:
+Before getting started, please prepare the following files:

-Annotation files used are mainly taken or modified from the UCSC genome browser database (https://genome.ucsc.edu/index.html).
-Please prepare the following files and place them into the "required_files" directory before running the scripts.
-Ensure that you rename the files as shown.

-1. hg19_genes_ucsc.txt

-This file can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
+Annotation file used for annotating insertions for genes and exons can be downloaded from the UCSC genome browser database (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
 Ensure group="Genes and Gene Predictions"; track="NCBI RefSeq"; table="UCSC RefSeq (refGene)"; assembly="Feb.2009 (GRCh37/hg19)".
-2. hg19_simple_repeats_ucsc.txt
+Plesae rename the file to "hg19_genes_ucsc.txt" and place it in the "required_files" directory.

-This file can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
+Annotation file used for annotating insertions for simple repeats can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
 Ensure group="Repeats"; track="Simple Repeats"; assembly="Feb.2009 (GRCh37/hg19)".
-3. hg19_repeatmasker_ucsc.txt
+Please rename the file to "hg19_simple_repeats_ucsc.txt" and place it in the "required_files" directory.

-This file can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
+Annotation file used for annotating insertions for reeat maskers can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool.
 Ensure group="Repeats"; track="RepeatMasker"; assembly="Feb.2009 (GRCh37/hg19)".
+Please rename the file to "hg19_repeatmasker_ucsc.txt" and place it in the "required_files" directory.

+This file can be downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility tool. )".Ensure group="Repeats"; track="RepeatMasker"; assembly="Feb.2009 (GRCh37/hg19
 4. hg19_telomere_centromere.txt

 This file is provided.
 The file is modified after the original data was downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) using the Table Browser utility tool, with group="All Tables"; database=hg19; table="gap".